What is Mince Pie?

 While many people share the holiday tradition of mince pies at Christmas time, probably just as many have never heard of these holiday treats.
 If your family doesn’t share the tradition of mince pies, as you read more below about these unique tasty delights, you might realize that you should!
 The bonus: you will learn some interesting facts to impress your holiday guests!

 You’ll find a blend of fruits, citrus peel, and spices cupped in a buttery crust in modern-day mince pies.
-Even a mince pie croissant joined the scene this year when a bakery decided to honor the flavors and broaden the enjoyment of this special tradition.
+Even a mince pie croissant joined the scene when a bakery decided to honor the flavors and broaden the enjoyment of this special tradition.

 You might be surprised to learn that, centuries ago, these pies featured “mincemeat.”
 Since mincemeat is a blend of fruits with suet and real meats (beef, goose, or lamb), families featured mince pies as a hearty warm dish during the cold weather around the holidays.
 Some research shows that Middle Eastern cooking may have inspired the dish when crusaders traveled back to Europe from the Middle East.
 Over time, cultural and economic shifts took the meat out of the pies, but its place at the holiday table remains the same!